google/zetasql/docs/json_functions.md

     JSON '["a", "b", {"key": "c"}]'
     ```
 +   `json_path`: The [JSONPath][JSONPath-format].
 This identifies the data that
     you want to obtain from the input.
-If this optional parameter is not
+If this optional parameter isn't
     provided, then the JSONPath `$` symbol is applied, which means that all of
     the data is analyzed.